-The Company generates revenues from distribution agreements.
-Such revenues comprise of upfront license fees, milestone payments and potential royalty payments.
+The Company generates revenues from supply and distribution agreements.
+The consideration under these agreements comprise of upfront license fees, milestone payments and potential royalty payments.

-Revenue from contracts with customers is recognized when the control over the goods or services is transferred to the customer.
+Revenue from supply and distribution agreements with customers is recognized when the control over the goods or services is transferred to the customer.
 The transaction price is the amount of the consideration that is expected to be received based on the contract terms, excluding amounts collected on behalf of third parties (such as taxes).

-Revenue from contracts with strategic partners are recognized over time as the Company satisfies the performance obligations.
-The Company usually accepts long-term upfront payment from its strategic partners.
+Revenue from supply and distribution agreements with customers are recognized over time as the Company satisfies the performance obligations.
+The Company usually accepts long-term upfront payment from its customers.
 Contract liabilities for those upfront payments are recognized as revenue over time.

-The Company identified four components in its contracts: (i) performing the research and development services through regulatory approval; (ii) exclusive licensing to distribute the product; (iii) participation in joint steering committee; and, (iv) royalties resulting from future sales of the product.
+The Company's contracts generally include three contract obligations: (i) performing the research and development services through regulatory approval; (ii) delivery of an exclusive licensing to distribute the product, once available; and, (iii) participation in joint steering committee.